vioblah/oc9x97/README.md

 # Intro
-hello so like im learning how to code more so im gonna be updating my intro and stuff, i go by alot of online names like sam, sammerlol, oc9x97, blahblahviolet, etc.
+hello so like im learning how to code more so im gonna be updating my intro and stuff, i go by alot of online names like sam, sammerlol, samurizey, oc9x97, blahblahviolet, etc.

 # Friends
 [bakersrule2020](https://www.github.com/bakersrule2020) - Great Coder